Logo

 This wasn’t going to be a “Tip” post but it’s Monday night as I write this, so it’s now becoming this week’s #TipTuesday.
 Funny how deadlines work! :)

-Late last week, I was working on some upgrade tasks as my firm is going through an upgrade from Dynamics GP 2013 to GP 2016.
+Late last week, I was working on some upgrade tasks as my firm was going through an upgrade from Dynamics GP 2013 to GP 2016.
 One of the tasks on my checklist was to review the Unassigned Security Report for new features and update security roles as needed.
 However, I ran into an issue.

 Overview of the report

-It’s not a report I use every day by any stretch but it is a report I rely on with every upgrade I’ve ever worked on.
+It's not a report I use every day by any stretch but it is a report I rely on with every upgrade I've ever worked on.
 I run the report from the old version and the new version.
-The differences in the report are what’s new in the new version of GP.
-If security is kept up to date, you may not have anything on an unassigned security report until you upgrade, but everyone probably has a different opinion on this.
-Personally, I like to ensure most things are in relevant tasks even if they aren’t assigned to anyone in particular.
-There are some tasks I don’t think regular users need like “clear data”, however, I would prefer to have a task that contains those things so that this report is usable in an upgrade.
+The differences in the report are what's new in the new version of GP.
+If security is kept up to date, I may not have anything on an unassigned security report until an upgrade, but everyone probably has a different opinion on this.
+I like to ensure most things are in relevant tasks even if they aren't assigned to anyone in particular.
+There are some tasks I don't think regular users need like "clear data", however, I would prefer to have a task that contains those things so that this report is usable in an upgrade.

-I’ll digress a moment to discuss the out-of-the-box POWERUSER role vs. the increasingly common “SUPERUSER” role advocated by many GP consultants out there.
+I'll digress for a moment to discuss the out-of-the-box POWERUSER role vs. the increasingly common "SUPERUSER" role advocated by many GP consultants out there.

 Introducing SUPERUSER roles